 - I end the video when the project is done.

-- I unmount my camera and take still photos of my finished product.
+- I leave my camera mounted — I rarely move it anymore because I now have it in the perfect position.
+If I wanted more head-on photos of my finished product, I use my iPhone’s camera.
 I may change the lighting or the backdrop, or put in some styled props at this point.

 - I insert my photo card into my computer and import all the videos and photos I took.